hardyoyo/vagrant-ansible-hyrax/README.md

 Vagrant has a robust community of plugin developers, and some of the plugins are quite nice.
 [Installing a Vagrant plugin](https://www.vagrantup.com/docs/plugins/usage.html) is simple.

-The following Vagrant plugin is *required*, if you use the default [ubuntu/xenial](https://app.vagrantup.com/ubuntu/boxes/xenial64) base box (in other words, if you don't change the default, you'll *need* this plugin).
+The following Vagrant plugin is *required*, if you use the [ubuntu/xenial](https://app.vagrantup.com/ubuntu/boxes/xenial64) base box.
+Kevin Clarke's base box is reasonably-sized, so this plugin won't do anything for it.
+But, if you get to tinkering and want to use a standard base box so you can test ALL of the DCE Ansible roles, you'll want to use the Vagrant-Disksize plugin.

 * [Vagrant-Disksize](https://github.com/sprotheroe/vagrant-disksize) - may not be required if you use another base box, but it's handy if you ever do end up using the ubuntu/xenial base box (it's too tiny to be usable for much of anything).